XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 | `isSigningField` | Boolean | If `true` this field should be serialized when preparing a transaction for signing.
 If `false`, this field should be omitted from the data to be signed.
 (It may not be part of transactions at all.) |
 | `type`           | String  | The internal data type of this field.
 This maps to a key in the `TYPES` map, which gives the [type code](#type-codes) for this field. |

-## Canonical Field Order

-All fields in a transaction are sorted in a specific order based first on the field's type, then on the field itself (a "field code").
-(Think of it as sorting by family name, then given name, where the family name is the field's type and the given name is the field itself.)

 ### Field IDs

 [[Source - Encoding]](https://github.com/seelabs/rippled/blob/cecc0ad75849a1d50cc573188ad301ca65519a5b/src/ripple/protocol/impl/Serializer.cpp#L117-L148 "Source")
 [[Source - Decoding]](https://github.com/seelabs/rippled/blob/cecc0ad75849a1d50cc573188ad301ca65519a5b/src/ripple/protocol/impl/Serializer.cpp#L484-L509 "Source")

-When you combine the type code and field code, you get the field's unique identifier, which is prefixed before the field in the final serialized blob.
+When you combine a field's type code and field code, you get the field's unique identifier, which is prefixed before the field in the final serialized blob.
 The size of the Field ID is one to three bytes depending on the type code and field codes it combines.
 See the following table:

 |                  | Type Code < 16                                                                | Type Code >= 16 |
 |:-----------------|:------------------------------------------------------------------------------|:--|